-- A school day is defined as 7:45 a.m. until 2:45 p.m.
-(AIS-7:50-2:50) - A full day is defined as 50% of the day. - Late arrivals should report to the office. - Check-outs shall be conducted through the office. - Any missed school will be categorized as an excused absence, excused tardy, unexcused absence, or unexcused tardy. - Excessive absences and tardies will subject a student to truancy policies and procedures.
+- Late arrivals should report to the Attendance Office to check-in. - Checkouts shall be conducted through the Attendance Office. - Any missed school will be categorized as an excused absence, excused tardy, unexcused absence, or unexcused tardy. - Excessive absences will subject a student to truancy policies and procedures. - The administration will adopt an in-house procedure to address students' attendance.